hyperledger/fabric/docs/source/private_data_tutorial.rst

    docker rm -f $(docker ps -a | awk '($2 ~ /dev-peer.*.marblesp.*/) {print $1}')
    docker rmi -f $(docker images | awk '($1 ~ /dev-peer.*.marblesp.*/) {print $3}')

-Start up the BYFN network with CouchDB by running the following command:
+From the ``test-network`` directory, you can use the following command to start up the Fabric test network with CouchDB:

 .. code:: bash

-   ./byfn.sh up -c mychannel -s couchdb
+   ./network.sh up createChannel -s couchdb

-This will create a simple Fabric network consisting of a single channel named ``mychannel`` with two organizations (each maintaining two peer nodes) and an ordering service while using CouchDB as the state database.
+This command will deploy a Fabric network consisting of a single channel named ``mychannel`` with two organizations (each maintaining one peer node) and an ordering service while using CouchDB as the state database.
 Either LevelDB or CouchDB may be used with collections.
 CouchDB was chosen to demonstrate how to use indexes with private data.